caseyshields/Orion/README.md

     - need to relink to novas component to JPL's ephemeris libs...

 #### Tracker Control ( depends on Planner platform )

+**A: for first delivery just use the command line.
+Add a socket/pipe for the graphical UI later.**

 - [ ] Pipe?
     - Could let the planner CLI drive it...